jackHay22/darwinsport/README.md

-# Rally
+# DarwinSport
 Distributed platform for harnessing genetic programming to evolve simulated 2D soccer players.

+## Use
+- This program has two primary uses:
+  - (Realtime) Graphical display of human developed or gp developed soccer teams
+  - Distributed testing cluster node for genetically evolving players

 ## Notes
-- This program is meant as a testing node for Darwin, the work of Jack Hay and Nate Symer.
+- This program is meant as a soccer development testing node for Darwin, the work of Jack Hay and Nate Symer.
 - Requires Java (recent stable version)
 - This repo is used for creating compute node images that are compatible with darwin running in a distributed setup
 - [Read the doc](doc/intro.md)

-RallyEvolve Copyright © 2017 Jack Hay, Darwin Copyright © 2017 Jack Hay, Nate Symer
+DarwinSport Copyright © 2017 Jack Hay,     Darwin Copyright © 2017 Jack Hay, Nate Symer